bronlabs/bron-crypto/pkg/signatures/threshold/tecdsa/dkls23/mult/README.md

 # Realization of DKLs23 RVOLE functionality

 This package implements the two-party OT-based multiplication protocol that is used inside [DKLs23](https://eprint.iacr.org/2023/765.pdf), originating from [DKLs19](https://eprint.iacr.org/2019/523.pdf).
-This protocol is realization of F_RVOLE functionality accepting two commands: Sampling and Multiplication.
+This protocol is realization of DKLs23 F_RVOLE functionality accepting two commands: Sampling and Multiplication.

 A two-party multiplication protocol between Alice and Bob is a protocol resulting in additive shares of the multiplication of Alice and Bob's secrets.
 In other words, Let $a$ be Alice's secret and $b$ be Bob's secret.
 The protocol outputs $\alpha$ to Alice and $\beta$ to Bob such that $a * b = \alpha + \beta$

-The protocol we've implemented has the following properties is batched ie. It allows parallel multiplication of `L` many inputs from Alice and Bob.
+The protocol we've implemented is batched ie. It allows parallel multiplication of `L` many inputs from Alice and Bob.

 Trivially, by providing random values as `a` and/or `b`, this protocol becomes a randomized multiplication protocol.

 Note that in DKLs23, a particular variant of this protocol is used that is called "Forced Reuse".
 Effectively, Bob has a single random input.
 The output of the protocol is multiplication of Bob's single input to the vector of Alice's inputs.
 As a consequence of randomizing Bob's input, this protocol will have one fewer rounds than the original version described in DKLs19.

-What we've implmeneted, is forced reuse variant of this multiplication protocol with L=2.
+We implement the forced-reuse variant of the DKLs19 multiplication protocol, setting L=2 as required by F_RVOLE.

-The details of the main protocol is sketched in Protocol 1 of DkLs19 and the necessary modifications to this protocol for DKLs23 is described in Functionality 3.5 of DKLs23.
+The details of the main protocol are sketched in Protocol 1 of DkLs19 and the necessary modifications to this protocol for DKLs23 are described in Functionality 3.5 of DKLs23.

 ## Configuration